wp-plugins/woocommerce-facebook-share-like-button/readme.txt

 1. Upload the entire *woocommerce-terrytsang-fbsharelike* folder to the */wp-content/plugins/* directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. To update your facebook app id for the plugin, go to plugin folder 'assets/js/' and open the file 'tsang_fbsharelike_jquery.js'.
-Update the default value for **fb_app_id** and save
+3. If you want to use your own facebook app id for the plugin, go to Admin left sidebar menu 'FbShareLike' and update the option.
+Or else, just use default option.
 4. That's it.
 You're ready to go and cheers!

 == Screenshots ==

 1. Screenshot Admin Product Enabled Option
 2. Screenshot Product Detail Page
+3. Screenshot Admin FbShareLike Option Page

 == Frequently Asked Questions ==